chasewnelson/SNPGenie/README.md

 ## Gene Transfer Input

 The Gene Transfer Format (.gtf) file must include records for all ORFs present in your SNP Report(s).
 If a single ORF has multiple segments with different coordinates, simply enter one line for each segment, using the same product name.
 SNPGenie for CLC can currently handle 2 segments per ORF.
 For more information about GTF, please visit <http://mblab.wustl.edu/GTF22.html>.

+## Options

+In case you want to alter the way snpgenie works, the following options (implemented using Perl's Getopt::Long module) may be used:

+* **--minfreq**: optional floating point parameter specifying the minimum allele (SNP) frequency to include.
+Default: 0.
+* **--snpreport**: optional string parameter specifying the (one) SNP report to analyze.
+Default: auto-detect .txt and .csv file(s).
+* **--fastafile**: optional string parameter specifying the (one) reference sequence.
+Default: auto-detect .fa and/or .fasta file(s).
+* **--gtffile**: optional string parameter specifying the one file with CDS annotations.
+Default: auto-detect the .gtf file.
+* **--sepfiles**: optional Boolean (flag) parameter specifying whether to product separate results (codon) files for each SNP report (all results already included together in the codon_results.txt file).
+Simply include in the command line to activate.
+Default: not included.
+* **--slidingwindow**: optional integer parameter specifying the length of the sliding (codon) window used in the analysis.
+Default: 9 codons.
+* **--ratiomode**: optional Boolean (flag) parameter specifying whether to include π values for each codon in the codon_results.txt file(s).
+This is usually inadvisable, as π values (especially πS) are subject to great stochastic error.
+Simply include in the command line to activate.
+Default: not included.
+* **--sitebasedmode**: optional Boolean (flag) parameter specifying whether to include π values derived using a site-based (reference codon context only) approach in the codon_results.txt file(s).
+This is usually inadvisable, as π values will not reflect the true population pairwise comparisons.
+Simply include in the command line to activate.
+Default: not included.

 ## How snpgenie works